 When adopting new technology platforms that involve personal data, you will need to perform a Data Protection Impact Assessment (DPIA).
 You are expected to monitor and ensure that the systems you use are GDPR compliant.

 Lastly, because individual rights have been strengthened under GDPR, we strongly recommend making your users aware of their rights, and establishing clear procedures for responding when users exercise those rights.

 I have heard that OpenApply is not secure enough under GDPR!
 Is this true?

 GDPR does not specify precise security requirements for cloud-based services.
 As a data processor, we have a shared responsibility with our schools (controllers) to provide appropriate organisational and technical security, and be able to demonstrate it.
 GDPR strengthens the liabilities and penalties for companies that are unable to demonstrate those security protocols.

-Since the beginning, OpenApply has successfully protected data from millions of users.
+For over a decade, OpenApply has successfully protected data from millions of users.
 We continue to invest in organisational security, network and infrastructure security, and application security to ensure we can offer world-class security beyond standard requirements.
 We regularly allow third parties to audit our security measures, and we invite customers to perform their own audits.

 We are careful not to provide explicit detail about our security measures but our standard protocols include:

 - Application security: traffic encryption, strongly hashed passwords, safeguards against vulnerabilities such as cross site scripting, SQL injections, phishing and others.